 - Cognitive ability tests in Year 7(MidYIS)

-- Screening tests for spelling and reading ages (Junior School, Year 7 and Year 12)
+- Screening tests for spelling, reading and writing (Year 7 and Year 9)

 - Screening tests for Examination Access Arrangements (Year 9 onwards)

-Many students with mild learning difficulties make adequate progress within the supportive environment offered at Sheffield Girls’ without the need for any additional intervention other than differentiated work provided by the teacher.
+Many pupils with SEND or additional learning difficulties make expected progress within the supportive environment offered at Sheffield Girls’, without the need for any additional intervention other than differentiated work provided by the teacher.

 If, however, adequate progress is not being made, then intervention will follow a graduated approach.
-The first stage is when a member of staff raises concerns about a pupil with our Special Educational Needs Co-ordinator (SENCO) who will consider if further intervention is needed which may mean some or all of the following:
+The first stage is when a member of staff raises concerns about a pupil with our Special Educational Needs Co-ordinator (SENCO) who will advise on ways to support the pupil.
+If further intervention is needed, it may take the form of some or all of the following:

-- The offer of small group learning support with specifically qualified SEN teachers
+- The offer of small group or 1:1 learning support

-- The placing of the student on the SEN or Learning Support register
+- The placing of the student on the SEND register

 Parental permission is always sought before individual screening or assessment tests are carried out, and the results are communicated to parents.